vinayganesh/SIlverlight_UI_Virtualization/README.md

 Silverlight UI Virtualization and ASP.net and Silverlight Communication
 ============

-This Repository consists of code for to how to Implement Silverlight UI and Data virtualization with communication of ASP.NET and Silverligt
+This Repository consists of code for to how to Implement Silverlight UI and Data virtualization with communication of ASP.NET - Silverligt

 Contents
 =============